jcoliz/BrewHub.Devices.Still6UnitController/README.md

 ## What's Here: Six-Unit Distillery Prototype

 The Six-Unit Distillery is a prototype implementation to demonstrate the BrewHub.Net IoT Reference Architecture across the device, edge, cloud, and web stacks.
-This repository contains the device control software for the "Six Unit Distillery" reference implementation.
+This repository contains the device control software for the prototype.

-Originally designed for a spirits distiller, the prototype presents a simplified version of the industrial continuous distillation equipment illustrated above.
-While there are **nineteen** sensors an actuators on the full version, this scaled-down prototype works the same way, it's just easier to explain.
+Originally created for a spirits distiller, the prototype presents a simplified version of the industrial continuous distillation equipment illustrated above.
+While there are **nineteen** components on the full version, this scaled-down prototype works the same way, it's just easier to explain.

 We use the term "six-unit" here to refer to the components of the device model which is surfaced on the dashboard.
 Those units here are: